fontanf/packingsolver/README.md

 # PackingSolver

-A state-of-the-art tree search based solver for (geometrical) Packing Problems.
+A state-of-the-art solver for (geometrical) Packing Problems.

 Only `rectangleguillotine` problem type has been implemented yet.